aungkhantmyat/Vaccine-Tweets-Sentiment-Analysis/README.md

 7. Evaluation Metrics

 ## Paper
-- Published this project's paper on the **ICCR2023 (2023 International Conference Communication and Research)**, category under the **"Medical Informatics and Applications"**.
+- Published this project's paper on the **ICCR2023 (2023 International Conference Communication and Research)**, category under the **"B4.
+Medical Informatics and Applications"**.
 - Can find the paper [here](https://public.thinkonweb.com/sites/iccr2023/proceeding).

 Also, more about the project information can be found [here](https://github.com/Raghu2411/Vaccine-Tweets-Sentiment-Analysis/blob/main/Project%20Report.pdf).